Forking in Short and Tame Abstract Elementary Classes: Getting Local Character

 \begin{remark} It is unclear if this theorem is indeed an improvement of \cite{vandierennomax}, \cite{nomaxerrata} and \cite{gvv}.
 In Theorem \ref{efthm} full amalgamation is used.
 Notice that the proof of Theorem \ref{efthm} uses that $\dnf$ is symmetric.
-The other approaches for uniquness of limit models don't use symmetry.
+The other approaches for uniqueness of limit models don't use symmetry.
+Additionally, the necessary existence and extension properties for nonsplitting can be proved from more natural hypotheses than we have here.

 A proof for the original uniqueness statement from \cite{shvi635} is still not known. \end{remark}